kdgregory/log4j-aws-appenders/README.md

 I follow the standard `MAJOR.MINOR.PATCH` versioning scheme:

-* `MAJOR` is currently 1, and was intended to track the Log4J version number.
+* `MAJOR` is currently 1.
 In an upcoming release it will switch to 11, tracking the AWS SDK minor version number.
-* `MINOR` is incremented for each destination (CloudWatch is 0, Kinesis is 1, SNS is 2).
+* `MINOR` is incremented for each change that adds signficant functionality or changes the behavior of existing functionality in possibly non-backwards-compatible ways.
-* `PATCH` is incremented for reflect bugfixes or additional features that don't change the supported destinations.
+* `PATCH` is incremented for reflect bugfixes or additional features that don't change the existing behavior.

-Not all versions will be released to Maven Central.
-I may choose to make release (non-snapshot) versions for development testing, or as interim steps of a bigger piece of functionality.
-However, all release versions are tagged in source control, whether or not available on Maven Central.

-The source tree also contains commits with major version of 0.
-These are "pre-release" versions, and may not reflect the ultimate API.
-Please do not use them.

 ### Source Control